ydkb/ydkb.github.io/help/en/edit-keymap.md

 4. When finish your keymap setting, in the upper right corner **download** dropmenu, click **DL .
 HEX FILE** or **DL .BIN FILE** to download the new firmware.
 In "GUIDE AND INFO" tab, there shows how to reflash the current keyboard.

 5. In **Download** dropmenu, through **"Get shared-url"**, you can get a long link or short link to save or share your current keymap settings.

+In the step 3, some conventional layer switching can be set in this way.
+If you want to set a complex function key, first select the key, then in the select key function, select the corresponding function, and finally click **←Action Apply**.